andrejlukic/nlp-opinion-mining/README.md

 |	Nokia_6600.txt	|	81	|	13	|	15	|	0.86	|	0.84	|	0.85	|
 |	Average values	|	**57.25**	|	**11.83**	|	**13.50**	|	**0.82**	|	**0.83**	|	**0.82**	|

 #### Example of a generated report

-After the processing is done a report is generated listing positive and negative features per product (here the resulting list is prunned to only give the first 4 features):
+After the processing is done a report is generated listing positive and negative features per product.
+The report is sorted by the most reviews per feature and prunned to display only the first N features (this can be changed).
+Here the resulting list is prunned to only give the first 4 features:

 Product:  Nokia_6610.txt